 What is a supply chain management system?
-In short, it’s the software your company uses to manage the flow of goods, data and resources related to any product or service you sell, moving it from raw material procurement to final delivery.
+In short, an SCM system is defined as the software your company uses to manage the flow of goods, data and resources related to any product or service you sell, moving it from raw material procurement to final delivery.

-Today, we’re taking a closer look at how these systems work and why they’re essential business components.
+Today, we’re taking a closer look at how these systems work, the benefits of SCM systems, and why they’re essential business components.

 A supply chain consists of a network of organizations and facilities that work in tandem to transform raw materials into finished, customer-ready products.
 A supply chain management (SCM) system is an inter-organizational solution that manages these activities from beginning to end.

 While there are many different types of supply chain management software that each focus on certain functions, there are also comprehensive supply chain management systems.
-These SCM systems help companies manage a variety of supply chain processes, such as:
+These SCM systems benefit companies by managing a variety of supply chain processes, such as:

 - Product or service creation